gpuweb/WSL/Spec/source/index.rst

 - Continue
 - Fallthrough
 - Discard
-- Nothing
+- Normal

 We use these "behaviours" to check the effect of statements on the control flow.
-"Nothing" simply means that the control-flow can reach the end of this statement normally (and flow into the next one).
+"Normal" simply means that the control-flow can reach the end of this statement normally (and flow into the next one).

 .. _typing_statements_label: